-- Education broadband connectivity is provided through BT, through EiS Cantium. - We use SmoothWall, through EiS Cantium, which blocks sites which can be categorised as: pornography, racial hatred, extremism, gaming and sites of an illegal nature.
-The filtering system blocks all sites on the Internet Watch Foundation (IWF) list. - We work with BT and Lightspeed, through EiS Cantium to ensure that our filtering policy is continually reviewed. - If learners discover unsuitable sites, they will be required to: - o Turn off monitor/screen and report the concern immediate to a member of staff. - The member of staff will report the concern (including the URL of the site if possible) to the DSL (or deputy) and/or technical staff. - o The breach will be recorded and escalated as appropriate. - o Parents/carers will be informed of filtering breaches involving their child. - Any material believed to be illegal will be reported immediately to the appropriate agencies, such as the IWF, Kent Police or CEOP.
+- Education broadband connectivity is provided through BT, through Medway Grid For Learning (MGFL). - We use Wavenet, through MGFL, which blocks sites which can be categorised as: pornography, racial hatred, extremism, gaming and sites of an illegal nature.
+The filtering system blocks all sites on the Internet Watch Foundation (IWF) list. - We use Impero Contentkeeper and Impero Education Pro for in house filtering, key logging and screen captures.
+Websites not immediately blocked by Wavenet can be manually blocked by both Impero ContentKeeper and Education Pro. - If learners discover unsuitable sites, they will be required to: - o Turn off monitor/screen and report the concern immediate to a member of staff. - The member of staff will report the concern (including the URL of the site if possible) to the DSL (or deputy) and/or technical staff. - The breach will be recorded and escalated as appropriate. - o Parents/carers will be informed of filtering breaches involving their child. - Any material believed to be illegal will be reported immediately to the appropriate agencies, such as the IWF, Kent Police or CEOP.